hskimim/pytorch-transformer-implementation/README.md

     - Write training code for the same model using huggingface library.
     - Work on modules for evaluation metrics such as GLUE and Squard, learn about the metric for each model and develop evaluation
     - When the path of raw text is inserted, it is converted into a format for model training (ex. mlm) and works a pipeline that even trains.
+    - Set-up the reproduced experimental example code in the colab environment and share the link
 ____________

+### Deployed
 1. [Transformer](https://github.com/hskimim/pytorch-transformer-implementation/tree/master/transformer)

 2. [GPT1](https://github.com/hskimim/pytorch-transformer-implementation/tree/master/gpt1)